 Award winners were announced by members of the Council’s Service Provider Forum (including Rogers, Craig Wireless, Winnovation a Bouygues Telecom Company, Ericsson, JT Global, Telenor Innovation, T-Ventures, CableLabs, & Arent Fox) on the first evening of TC3 2014.

-The 2014 SPIFFY Award Nominees are selected by the Telecom Council’s Service Provider Forum (SPIF) from among nearly 200 early-stage companies representing the broad a range of telecom products and services who presented in Telecom Council meetings from June 2013 to May 2014.
+The 2014 SPIFFY Award Nominees were selected by the Telecom Council’s Service Provider Forum (SPIF) from among nearly 200 early-stage companies representing the broad a range of telecom products and services who presented in Telecom Council meetings from June 2013 to May 2014.

 And the 2014 winners are...